Number-one ticket holder

-A number-one ticket holder is a person who holds membership ticket number 1 of a particular sporting club.
+A number-one ticket holder is a person who holds membership ticket #1 of a particular sporting club.
 Possession of the number one ticket is largely symbolic.
-The tradition of having a number one ticket holder is mainly observed in Australia.
-The ticket is often given to a celebrity or past sports player in order to raise the profile of the club and publicity.
+The tradition of having a number one ticket holder is mainly observed in Australia, and originated with the Australian Football League (AFL), the elite professional competition of Australian rules football.
+To increase the club's visibility and exposure, the ticket is often presented to a famous person or former athlete.

 Australian Football League

 The Australian Football League is the premier Australian rules football competition in Australia.
 Most clubs nominate a single number one ticket holder each year.

 National Rugby League

 The National Rugby League is the premier rugby league competition in Australasia.
 Known dates are included in brackets.

 A-League

 The A-League is a professional men's soccer league in Australia and New Zealand.

 ANZ Championship

 The ANZ Championship was the premier netball league in Australia and New Zealand that existed between 2008 and 2016.